arcxp/datadog-service-catalog-metadata-provider/README.md

 ## Quick note on triggers

 While there are a number of triggers you can use for this workflow, I recommend that you limit the triggers here to `workflow_dispatch` and `push` for your primary branch.
-Keep in mind that Datadog is going to always overwrite the service catalog definition whenever you run this action.
+Keep in mind that Datadog is going to always overwrite the Service Catalog definition whenever you run this action.

 ## Troubleshooting